mstachniuk/CaptureMonitor/README.md

 - bug fixing

 Update 29.04.2019
 - tcp/ip communication.
-The server is a recorder and the client is a receiver.
+The server is a recorder and the client is a receiver

+Update 20.05.2019
+- ack in TCP and config file